xaur/decred-news/guidelines.md

 For each past event, add some basic info following the standard format in the template.
 On top of that, try to add the most interesting highlights (1-3 sentence per event).
 Same for upcoming events.

+Look at the events from Decred's perspective, look for experience to learn from.

 ### Media

 Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).